Will I be okay?

 - Think like owners because they are owners

-- Maintain companies that have little or no doubt, and …
+- Maintain companies that have little or no debt, and …

 - Finally and crucially, do not consciously overpay for the shares of those businesses.